Federal Register Notice

 Metric Style Guide

-This report, prepared for the Metric Program, at the National Institute of Standards and Technology, of the U.S. Department of Commerce,is the result of research into and analysis of the unique data on U.S. manufacturers maintained by the Thomas Publishing Company.
+This report, prepared for the Metric Program, is the result of research into and analysis of the unique data on U.S. manufacturers maintained by the Thomas Publishing Company.